Optimization and Generalization Guarantees for Weight Normalization: Generalization guarantees for WeightNorm

 \begin{remark}[{\bf About the activation function}] Theorem~\ref{theo:gen}, unlike our previous results in the paper, requires the smooth activation function to satisfy $\phi(0)=0$.
 As mentioned earlier in Remarks~\ref{rem:activfunction1} and~\ref{rem:activfunction2}, the case when $\phi(0)=0$ improves our Hessian bounds and \pcedit{thus improves} our optimization conditions by introducing a better dependence on the width $m$.
 We point out that commonly used activation functions such as the hyperbolic tangent function $\operatorname{tanh}$ and Gaussian Error Linear Unit ($\operatorname{GELU}$) satisfy both $\phi(0)=0$ and Assumption~\ref{asmp:actinit}.

 \end{remark}

 \begin{remark}[{\bf The independence from the width $m$ and the dependence on depth $L$}] The generalizaton bound~\eqref{eq:gen-bound} does not \pcedit{explicitly} depend on the network's width, but \pcedit{explicitly} depends on its depth.
-Setting $\rho_1 = \pcedit{\Theta(1)}$, \abcomment{this is not technically correct, what if someone sets $\rho_1 = n,m,$ or $p$? perhaps we want $\rho_1 = \Theta(1)$.}\pccomment{Added the words ''explicitly'' and also set the $\Theta$ choice.} a choice which does not negatively affect our optimization results, results in a generalization bound of $\cO(\sqrt{\frac{L}{n}})$.
-Effectively, for deeper networks, we would need to increase the number of samples at least linearly on the depth to improve our generalization bound--in practice, the number of samples is usually much larger than the network's depth.
-This is a benign dependence, compared to the exponential dependence found in networks without WeightNorm~\citep{Bartlett2017SpectMargNN,neyshabur2018PACBayesBoundNN,golowich2018SizeIndepSamplNN}. \end{remark}
+Setting $\rho_1 = \pcedit{\Theta(1)}$, a choice which does not negatively affect our optimization results, results in a generalization bound of $\cO(\sqrt{\frac{L}{n}})$.
+Effectively, for deeper networks, we would need to increase the number of samples at least linearly on the depth to improve our generalization bound---in practice, the number of samples is usually much larger than the network's depth.
+This is a benign dependence that WeightNorm allows compared to an exponential one found in networks without WeightNorm~\citep{Bartlett2017SpectMargNN,neyshabur2018PACBayesBoundNN,golowich2018SizeIndepSamplNN}.